SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 This function, ``printLetterKinds``,
 takes an input ``String`` value and iterates over its characters.
-For each scalar, it considers the ``kind`` computed property for that scalar, and prints an appropriate description of that kind.
+For each character, it considers the ``kind`` computed property for that character, and prints an appropriate description of that kind.
 The ``printLetterKinds`` function can then be called to print the kinds of letters in an entire word,